CIRES-Geomagnetism/wmm/README.md

-## Create the environment for developing wmm Python module
+## Create the environment for developing WMMHR Python module

+This is a Python implementation of the latest World Magnetic Model(WMM) by the Cooperative Institute For Research in Environmental Sciences (CIRES), University of Colorado.
+The software computes all the geomagnetic field components from the WMM model for a specific date and location.
+For more information about the WMM model, please visit [WMM](https://www.ncei.noaa.gov/products/world-magnetic-model)

 ## WMM Python API Quick Start

-Set up the time and latitude and longtitude and altitude for WMM model
+Set up the time and latitude and longtitude and altitude for the WMM model

 ```python
 from wmm import wmm_calc